eppo-r/adfast/README.md

 To use: \
 -Press the 'b' key on your keyboard when an ad pops up \
--For in-video ads, press b when they start to speed up and b when they stop to slow back down
+-For in-video ads or any other content within the video you'd like to move quickly though, press b to toggle 10x speed.

 This is meant to be as simple as possible to encourage trust and hacking.
 All of the code is in a single, 42 line JS file.